daostack/DAOstack-Hackers-Kit/docs/stack/client/querying.md

         }}`)

-### Subscribing Query
+### Subscribing to a Query
-*Subscriptions* are used so that our handler gets called every time a new value is emitted for the observable stream.
+Use *Subscriptions* to invoke a function that you supply to handle every time a new value is emitted by an observable stream.
 This is useful to keep the app data updated as the value changes.

 #### Entity methods
 As we saw the Entity methods do not send the query to the server but return an observable.
-We must subscribe as follows to send the query as well as subscribe for updates.
+We must subscribe by supplying `{subscribe: true}` as follows to send the query as well as subscribe for server updates.

 ```
 arc.daos({subscribe: true}).subscribe(() => {})
 dao.state({subscribe: true}).subscribe( () => {})
 ```

+**Note**: `{ subscribe: true }` is explicitly asking for updates from the graph-node server (and the results of those updates are added to the Apollo cache).
+This will send updates to observables subscribed to cache.

 #### Raw graphQL queries